Swim to Survive

 FAQs

-The Swim to Survive Program is a water safety initiative designed to teach basic survival swimming skills to children and adults, equipping them with essential abilities to survive an unexpected fall into water.
+A water safety initiative teaching basic survival swimming skills to Black and racialized children and adults — equipping them with the abilities needed to survive an unexpected fall into water.

-The program focuses on teaching three critical skills: rolling into deep water, treading water for one minute, and swimming for 50 meters.
-These skills are essential for self-rescue in the event of an accidental immersion in water.
+Three critical survival skills: rolling into deep water, treading water for one minute, and swimming 50 metres.

-No prior swimming experience is necessary.
-The Swim to Survive Program is suitable for beginners and individuals with varying levels of comfort in the water.
+No. The program is designed for beginners and individuals with varying levels of comfort in the water.

-Trained instructors certified in water safety and swimming education, employed by the City of Kitchener, lead Swim to Survive Program sessions.
+Trained instructors certified in water safety and swimming education.

 This class is suited for individuals who are already at ease in the water and looking to strengthen their basic swimming abilities.
 It’s intended for those who can comfortably float, glide, and submerge their face.
 In this level, participants will: